-Note: This essay contains critical references to and some descriptions content in fanworks that is objectionable including underage characters and sexualized/eroticized racism.
+Note: This essay contains critical references to and some descriptions content in fanworks that is/seen as objectionable including underage characters and sexualized/eroticized racism.

 I spent a lot of my time in graduate school arguing that “literature” as a word could encompass entire worlds of media that were consistently dismissed as not being sacred or classical enough.